 The Actuarial Association's primary goal is help students obtain the skills needed to prepare them for a career in the financial services industry or as an actuary.
 We invite insurance companies to host information sessions, hold professional development workshops (such as technical skills training), and offer several actuarial exam resources.

 BEAM is a student organization at Binghamton University that was started in 2016.
 The club focuses on combining aspects of business, entertainment, advertising, and media, so that our members immerse themselves into a hands on digital media experience where they are creating, sharing, and marketing online content.
 Members will learn useful content creation and editing skills to prepare them for careers in some of the most exciting media industries.
 Since Binghamton has no major in communications, public relations, or advertising, BEAM offers students interested in those areas an opportunity to pursue them.

-The Binghamton University Investment Fund is a student run investment club that manages a $260,000 portfolio donated to the School of Management.
+The Binghamton University Investment Fund is a student run investment club that manages a half million dollar portfolio donated to the School of Management.
 The fund provides students with the opportunity to gain real life investing experience.
 The purpose of the program is to teach students how to perform fundamental research of equities and provide exposure to successful alumni in front office finance.
 Anyone who is interested in pursuing a career in front office finance is highly recommended to apply.

 Binghamton University Marketing Association (BUMA)

 BUMA is Binghamton's only marketing club.
 Group members are dedicated to learning about various areas within marketing through speakers and networking events.